systelab/cpp-sftp-adapter/CLIUsage.md

 ## Return values
-* 0 if anything goes fine
+* 0 if everything goes fine
 * -1 if there is any trouble with the arguments
 * -2 if the connection with SFTP server fails
 * -3 if the file can't be uploaded to the server